The design idea combines

 This is the core of the matter!

 It grows as a natural pipe and has a lot of pores, which widen as the wood dry ages.
-Wood grows in annual rings, according to the annual seasons their structure is either softer or harder (f.ex. slower growth in winter).
+They will later absorb traditional violine treatments to create a glass-like stiffness.

 Tonearm pipe / 3